 5.2 Simple Linear Regression

 Now let's try to get a better intuition of how this model works.
 First, Let's remind ourselves what the equation for a line is:

-and are the two variables that change.
-The first is independent and the second dependent.
+and are the two variables that change. is independent and is dependent.
 However, their values do not determine the shape of the model.
-Instead, the model relates the values of and . and , however, are the two numbers that determine the shape of the model.
-You may remember that parameters also determine the shape of the model, and so in this particular type of model, and are parameters.
-We will rename them as and , so that the model is:
+Instead, the model maps values of to values for . and , however, are the two numbers that determine the shape of the model.
+As a reminder, is the slope of the line, and is the y-intercept.